progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--Some of these settings can also be specified for a path, so that Git applies those settings only for a subdirectory or subset of files.
 These path-specific settings are called Git attributes and are set either in a `.gitattributes` file in one of your directories (normally the root of your project) or in the `.git/info/attributes` file if you don’t want the attributes file committed with your project.-->

-Einige dieser Einstellungen können auch auf einen Pfad beschränkt werden, so dass sie nur für bestimmte Unterverzeichnisse oder eine Gruppe von Dateien gültig sind.
+Einige dieser Einstellungen können auch auf einen Pfad beschränkt werden, sodass sie nur für bestimmte Unterverzeichnisse oder eine Gruppe von Dateien gültig sind.
 Diese Einstellungen werden Git Attribute genannt und werden in der Datei `.gitattributes` in einem der Projektverzeichnisse verwaltet (üblicherweise im Root-Verzeichnis Deines Projekts).
 Alternativ kannst Du diese auch unter `.git/info/attributes` ablegen.
 In diesem Fall werden die Attribute nicht in das Repository eingecheckt und gelten nur für dieses einzelne, lokale Repository.

 <!--Using attributes, you can do things like specify separate merge strategies for individual files or directories in your project, tell Git how to diff non-text files, or have Git filter content before you check it into or out of Git.
 In this section, you’ll learn about some of the attributes you can set on your paths in your Git project and see a few examples of using this feature in practice.-->